Tony Alegbe

 Anthony Alegbe (born 10 October 1981) is a Nigerian former footballer.

 Career

 Club

 Alegbe played in 1999 with Shooting Stars F.C. in the CAF Champions League.
-He had earlier left FC Karpaty Lviv of the Ukraine in December 2008, and returned to Nigeria and signed with Wikki Tourists F.C.
+He had earlier left FC Karpaty Lviv of Ukraine in December 2008, and returned to Nigeria and signed with Wikki Tourists F.C.

 International

 His first call for the Super Eagles was on 1 November 2002.